 Context involves the setting or environment surrounding a situation.
 People with Asperger’s Syndrome and high-functioning autism notice details, but often fail to take context into consideration.
 This inability is noticeable in social situations as well as in their written work and verbal expression.

-Posts in category Social Language
+Category: Social Language

 Post high school education can be challenging for students transitioning from high school with special education services on little or no transition planning.
 Concerns about self-care, class preparation, and social interactions are ever-present for all freshman.
 However, especially for students with who have been fully supported with special education services through high school, the changes […]